Wheeled bin and the recycling & refuse service

 When will my bin be exchanged?

+The delivery of new green bins will take place at the end of October/early November 2013.
 You will receive a letter approximately two weeks before the exchange giving you the date that your green bin will be changed over.
-Please make sure your bin is empty and left out for collection.
+Please make sure your bin is empty and left out for collection by 7.30am.

 Do I have to put out my 140 litre bin to receive the new 240 litre bin?